gomathinu/Gomathi-book-my-show/README.md

 1.Please download project from github
-2.After setting up project along with its requirements like having Apache maven, docker in your local, please do following to build and run the services mvn build  (all backend microservices) docker-compose build docker-compose up
+2.After setting up project along with its requirements like having Apache maven, docker in your local, please do following to build and run the services mvn clean package  (all backend microservices) docker-compose build docker-compose up